sdyrting/ltxtra/README.md

 ```
 -->

-## Example: Adding life disparity to a life table
+## Example 1: Adding life disparity to a life table

 This is a basic example which shows you how to solve a common problem: